Near-critical spanning forests and renormalization: Technical estimates and proofs

+\begin{proof}Consider $\d_k \to 0$.
+By contradiction, if for all $\eta_0$, $\C^{\d_k} \not\subset B(0, 1/\eta_0)$ occurs with uniformly positive probability for infinitely many $\delta_k$, then this would readily imply that the continuous whole-plane UST is disconnected, whereas $d ( z_0, e) < \eta_0$ (or $d(z_1, e) < \eta_0 $) occurring with uniformly positive probability for infinitely many $\d_k$ would contradict the finiteness of the Minkowski content of the branch from $z_0$ to $z_1$ in the continuous whole-plane UST. \end{proof}

-We know already that the lengths of branches in the dual tree converges to their continuous counterparts, but a little additional care will be needed when we want to deal with the length of the entire cycle ${\mathcal C}^\d$, because it does originate at a special point i.e. a point on the backbone of the original UST, so we need to exclude the scenario where something weird happens to length of ${\mathcal C}^\d$ in the vicinity of this special point.
+We know already that the lengths of branches in the dual tree that join prescribed given points do converge to their continuous counterparts, but care will be needed when we want to show the convergence of the length of the entire cycle ${\mathcal C}^\d$, because it does originate at a special point, i.e., a point on the backbone of the original UST, so we need to exclude the scenario where something weird happens to the length of ${\mathcal C}^\d$ in the vicinity of this special point.
 This is the purpose of the next lemma:

-\begin{lem} Let us fix $\eta_0, z_0$ and $z_1$, and condition on the event that $\C^\d$ exists, and that the three events in Lemma \ref {l1} do not occur (note that this is a conditioning on an event of positive probability, bounded from below independently of $\d$, and that then, the diameter of ${\mathcal C}^\d$ is bounded from below).
-As $\eta$ goes to $0$, in the previous setting (for fixed $z_0$ and $z_1$), the expected (conditional) renormalized length $u^\d (\eta)$ of the two-sided part of ${\mathcal C}^\d$ from $e^\star$ up to its first exits of the ball of radius $\eta$ around the center of $e^\star$, does tend to $0$ uniformly with respect to $\d$. \end{lem}
+\begin{lem} Let us fix $\eta_0, z_0$ and $z_1$, and condition on the event that $\C^\d$ exists, and that the three events in Lemma \ref {l1} do not occur (note that this is a conditioning on an event of positive probability, bounded from below independently of $\d$, and that then, the diameter of ${\mathcal C}^\d$ is bounded from below by $\eta_0$).
+As $\eta$ goes to $0$, in the previous setting (for fixed $z_0$ and $z_1$), the expected (conditional) renormalized length $u^\d (\eta)$ of the intersection of ${\mathcal C}^\d$ with the ball of radius $\eta$ around the center of $e^\star$, does tend to $0$ uniformly with respect to $\d$. \end{lem}